HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

    )
 }}

+{# TODO (Authors/Editors) figure description does not describe the data #}

 The more popular sites are more likely to fail this, meaning that overall, more users are reaching mobile sites that are not compliant.

 #### Accessibility conclusions

 When the web is accessible, more people can perceive, understand, navigate, interact with, and contribute to the web.
 Equal and inclusive access must be prioritized in order to keep pace with the growth and necessity of web access.

-The areas we've covered here are a small part of accessibility, ARIA. zooming and colour contrasts are bare minimum requirements.
-A study from W3C's Web Accessibility Initiative (source: [The Business Case for Digital Accessibility](https://www.w3.org/WAI/business-case/#increase-market-reach)) show that 15% of the world's population, that's 1 billion plus people have a recognized disability, far more may go unregistered, or will develop a disability at some point in their lives that may affect their ability to access your sites.
+The areas we've covered here are a small part of accessibility.
+ARIA, zooming, and color contrasts are bare minimum requirements. <a hreflang="en" href="https://www.w3.org/WAI/business-case/#increase-market-reach">A study from W3C's Web Accessibility Initiative</a> show that 15% of the world's population (over 1 billion people) have a recognized disability.
+Far more may go unregistered, or will develop a disability at some point in their lives that may affect their ability to access your sites.
 Accessibility isn't for a tiny minority.

 The poor adoption of good accessibility practice creates a technical barrier to these users that should disturb us as humans, aside from the clear commercial opportunity of properly catering for this sizable group of potential users.